Top 12 Luxury Ski Resorts in France

 Courchevel: The Pinnacle of Luxury

 Courchevel’s greatest asset is its access to Les 3 Vallées, the world’s largest interconnected ski area.
-With over 600 km of slopes, this vast terrain caters to all skill levels, from leisurely runs to the legendary Grand Couloir, one of the most challenging descents in the Alps.
+With over 600km of slopes, this vast terrain caters to all levels, from leisurely runs to the legendary Grand Couloir, one of the most challenging descents in the Alps.
 For those looking to unwind, Aquamotion, the largest mountain aquatic center in Europe, offers a perfect après-ski retreat.
-The resort also boasts an array of luxury experiences, from designer boutiques and spas to ice skating, hot air balloon rides, and world-class ski competitions, festivals, and performances.
+The resort also boasts an array of luxury experiences, from designer boutiques and spas to ice skating, hot air balloon rides and world-class ski competitions, festivals and performances.

 This luxury ski resort is composed of six mountain villages, with Courchevel 1850 standing out as the most prestigious, home to the highest concentration of Michelin-starred chefs.